Want the perfect workout program?

 We'll go into more detail on these benefits shortly.

 Also called cold water immersion, an ice bath literally consists of filling up a bathtub with ice and water and jumping in.
-With its rise in popularity for recovery (and after a tough back and biceps workout, trust us, you'll want recovery), you can find a large selection of tubs to use for this, including:
+With its rise in popularity for recovery, you can find a large selection of tubs to use for this, including:

 Price-wise, there is a wide range, with prices starting at $100 and going all the way up to $10,000 plus.
 Check out our post that covers the Best Ice Bath Tubs on the market for more information.